relativitydev/relativity-trace-documentation/docs/user_documentation.md

         ![](media/6d24d75c1ed9d35efdc8f0d8e1f9f777.png)

-    3. Click “Request Trace License” and send an email with the contents of the request to <trace@relativity.com>
+    3. Click `Request Trace License` and send an email with the contents of the request to `trace@relativity.com`

         ![](media/741facee0911140b7082894fe5a42c7a.png)

         > **WARNING:** Once license expires, all Trace processes stop working in all configured workspaces.

-6. In the workspace, navigate to the Trace:Setup tab and set the “Run Option” to “Continuous”
+6. In the workspace, navigate to the Trace:Setup tab and set the `Run Option` to `Continuous`

     > **WARNING:** Changing the “Run Option” to “Continuous” will automatically build a dtSearch index for this workspace for all documents present.
 Only change this setting to "Continuous" when appropriate agent infrastructure is configured and disk space available to build a corresponding dtSearch Index.
-Please reach out to <trace@relativity.com> for support on installing Trace into workspaces with existing data.
+Please reach out to `trace@relativity.com` for support on installing Trace into workspaces with existing data.

 Trace Document Flow Overview